- Trust Marketing Platform

 No business is perfect.

-When customers visit a Google My Business page and see that a company has only received 5 stars, they hesitate.
+When customers visit a Google Business Profile and see that a company has only received 5 stars, they hesitate.

 According to High Level Marketing, when there are no negative reviews, 30% of consumers assume the reviews are fake.